TomMunoz3772/electroacPy/docs/02-ad-evaluations.md

 Plotting-grids are user-made meshes on which the pressure is computed.
 Compatible formats are `.msh` and `.med`.

 ### Setup
-As long as the evaluation mesh is available, setting-up plotting grids is very straightforward:
+As long as the evaluation mesh is available, setting-up plotting-grids is very straightforward:

 ```python
 system.evaluation_plottingGrid("reference_study",  # reference study